Nutrition for Rodeo Athletes

 • memory problems

-A concussion is an injury to the brain as a result of a bump, blow, or jolt to the head or the body.
-(6) This means that when you are riding a spinner or rank, thrown out the backdoor or freight trained – your brain is shaken against your skull, and this bruises your brain.
+A concussion is an injury to the brain due to a bump, blow, or jolt to the head–or the body.
+(6) This means that when you are riding a spinner or rank, thrown out the backdoor or freight trained, your brain is shaken against your skull, which bruises your brain.

 Omega-3 fatty acids have been shown to have a protective effect on the brain in traumatic brain injury, essentially acting as a “cushion” to the brain.
 (7) (8)